GitHub README Template: Essential Sections for Effective Documentation

 How do you help your development team or non-tech-savvy users to understand your project?
 A GitHub README template provides that kind of guarantee and stability if you know how to use it.

-What Is a GitHub README File Template?
+Defining a GitHub README File Template

 A GitHub README is a text file that introduces and explains a project.
 It also contains information required to understand what the project is about.
 If you’re working on a programming project, others working on the same thing can use it or contribute.